Last update:

 bar

 Zuiev possibly succeeded Zehngraf as chief miniature painter and painted on enamels as well as ivory.
-An important example of his work is the Fifteenth Anniversary Egg.
+An important example of his work is the Fifteenth Anniversary Egg and the Romanov Tercentenary Egg.

 eagle bar